Debra Paget: Return to Hollywood and television roles

+Her last performance in this medium came in a December 1965 episode of the ABC detective drama Burke's Law, starring Gene Barry.

+She retired from entertainment roles that year after marrying a wealthy oil executive, by whom she later had one son, her only child.

-Later career
+Post-Hollywood career

 Paget became a born-again evangelical Christian.
 She hosted her own show, An Interlude with Debra Paget, on the Trinity Broadcasting Network (TBN), a conservative, fundamentalist Christian cable television network, in the early 1990s, and also was involved in Praise the Lord.
 She occasionally appeared on TBN as a guest.

 In 1987, the Motion Picture and Television Fund presented Paget with its Golden Boot Award, which is awarded to those actors, writers, directors, and stunt crew who "have contributed so much to the development and preservation of the western tradition in film and television."

 Independent filmmaker Mark Rappaport paid tribute to her in his 2016 documentary essay, Debra Paget, For Example.

 Personal life

 During production of Love Me Tender (1956), Elvis Presley became smitten with Paget, who in 1997 said that he had proposed marriage.
 At the time the media reported that she was once romantically linked with Howard Hughes, but nothing came of this infatuation.
 A 1956 article quoted Paget's comments about Hughes:

 I was in love with Howard for two years, and I don't care who knows it...
 I was never alone with him in the whole two years.
 Mother was always with us...
 I haven't seen Howard for a long time now, because I'm a one-man woman, and I've got to have a one-woman man...
 But I'll always remember Howard with fondness.

 Paget married actor and singer David Street on January 14, 1958, but she obtained a divorce on April 11, 1958.

 On March 27, 1960, she married director Budd Boetticher in Tijuana, Mexico.
 They separated after 22 days, and their divorce became official in 1961.

 Paget left the entertainment industry in 1964 after marrying Louis Ling-Chieh Kung (孔令傑) on April 19, 1962.
 Kung, a descendant of Confucius, was a Chinese-American oil industry executive.
 His parents were banker and politician H. H. Kung and businesswoman Soong Ai-ling.
 His maternal aunts were Soong Mei-ling, wife of Chiang Kai-shek and First Lady of the Republic of China, and political figure Soong Ching-ling.
 Paget and Kung had one son, Gregory Teh-chi Kung.
 Their marriage ended in divorce in 1980.